CHAPTER XII: How to Eat

 Related article: Superfoods - You Are What You Eat

 Your food must be thoroughly masticated as well as thoroughly enjoyed.
 This chewing should continue until the food becomes a liquid and passes down your throat involuntarily.
 Food should never be swallowed hastily.
 Swallowing should be an unconscious process associated with enjoyment; to prolong the pleasure of eating, each mouthful should be retained in the mouth until it is swallowed before you realize it.
-Thorough mastication is necessary to the attainment of the very important requirements connected with the complete enjoyment of food.
+Thorough mastication is necessary to the attainment of the important requirements connected with the complete enjoyment of food.

 Remember also the importance of a suitable mental attitude at meal-time.
 Your mind should be occupied almost entirely with the pleasure of the meal itself.
 You should not be seriously diverted in any way.
 If for instance you are reading a newspaper or carrying on an engrossing conversation you are directly interfering with the digestive processes; for, as I have already said, a thorough enjoyment of the food is necessary to arouse to their greatest activity the glands which furnish the digestive juices.
 Therefore, when mealtime comes around, devote yourself to the one single purpose of getting as much enjoyment as possible out of your food.